apache/flink/docs/libs/gelly_guide.md

 // register an aggregator
 parameters.registerAggregator("sumAggregator", new LongSumAggregator)

-// run the vertex-centric iteration, also passing the configuration parameters val result = graph.runVertexCentricIteration(new VertexUpdater, new Messenger, maxIterations, parameters)
+// run the scatter-gather iteration, also passing the configuration parameters val result = graph.runScatterGatherIteration(new VertexUpdater, new Messenger, maxIterations, parameters)

 // user-defined functions
 final class VertexUpdater extends VertexUpdateFunction {